mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 </api>
 <api name="destroy">
 @method
-  Permanently removes the menu from the context menu.
+  Permanently removes the menu from the top-level context menu.
+If the menu is not contained in the top-level context menu, this method does nothing.
 </api>
 </api>